Woodwinds

 Dr. Wright keeps busy as a conductor and soloist with high school and middle school bands and serves as clarinet instructor and band director at music camps and festivals in Wisconsin, Oregon, and Kentucky, as well as a clarinet instructor and consultant for the American Band College-Sam Houston State University.
 Dr. Wright holds degrees from the University of Michigan and Arizona State University, and he is a Selmer Performing Artist.

-FLUTE INSTRUCTOR
+FLUTE INSTRUCTOR - new in 2026!

-OBOE INSTRUCTOR
+OBOE INSTRUCTOR - NEW IN 2026!

 DR. Adam Farmer